-Under the Administrative Services Agreement, Intel provides us with administrative, financial, legal, tax, and other services.
+Under the Administrative Services Agreement, Intel provides us with administrative and other services.
 Intel provides such services to us with substantially the same degree of skill and care as such services have been provided to us during the twelve months prior to the date of the Mobileye IPO.
-We will pay fees to Intel for the services rendered based on pricing per service agreed between us and Intel.
+We pay fees to Intel for the services rendered based on pricing per service agreed between us and Intel.